epfl-si/ansible-collection-rhel/README.md

 ## Goal and target audience

 The goal is to help system administrators install and configure their RHEL servers.
-Thinking first for EPFL, most roles will have default values adapted for our virtual infrastructure.
-But we hope it could be useful for anyone.

 You are welcome to suggest improvements either by opening a issue or via a push request.